Voice Assistants for Health Self-Management: Designing for and with Older Adults: Related Work

 \subsubsection{Lack of user context}

-The lack of user context in interactions leads to more usability issues, particularly with current commercial voice assistants that treat each user query as a standalone event \cite{beirl2019using, kim2021exploring, liao2018all}.
+The lack of user context in interactions leads to more usability issues, particularly with current commercial VAs that treat each user query as a standalone event \cite{beirl2019using, kim2021exploring, liao2018all}.
 These VAs do not account for even basic conversation history, which could serve as a minimalistic proxy for user context.
-Implementing multi-turn conversations with large language models (LLMs) has been shown to enable more robust and fluid interactions with users \cite{mahmood2023llm, chan2023mango, mahmood2024situated}, especially in health information-seeking scenarios, and helps reduce conversational breakdowns.
+Implementing multi-turn conversations with large language models (LLMs) has been shown to enable more robust and fluid interactions with users \cite{mahmood2025user, chan2023mango, mahmood2024situated}, especially in health information-seeking scenarios, and helps reduce conversational breakdowns.
 However, this level of context may still fall short of fully understanding and supporting the needs and expectations of older adults from VA to support self-management.
-To the best of our knowledge, no VA currently incorporates personal health data when responding to health information queries or when helping users set events and reminders.
-In this work, we explore how we may design a VA that integrates user context---including conversation history, the user's daily routine, and the user's personal health information---to effectively support older adults in health self-management.
+To the best of our knowledge, no VA currently incorporates personal health data for health queries or setting reminders.
+This work explores designing a VA that integrates user context---conversation history, daily routines, and personal health information---to better support older adults in self-management.